By: Erin Stair, MD, MPH (This is an updated version & scroll all the way down if you want to watch my video instead!)

 6) Another natural tip to fight the flu and cold: Add these essential oils to steam or a shower

 If you read my last post on the Neti pot, you’ll already know that I’m a fan of steam inhalation.
-Ever since I was diagnosed with asthma in my early twenties, I’ve done steam treatments.
-I’m not talking anything fancy.
-It’s a boiling pot of water, a towel over my head, and I inhale.
-15 minutes in the morning and 15 minutes before I go to bed at night.
+Ever since I was diagnosed with asthma in my early twenties, I’ve done steam treatments, even though the evidence for steam treatments being significantly helpful is mixed.
+For me, it helps.
+And I’m not talking anything fancy.
+It’s a boiling pot of water, a towel over my head, and I inhale 15 minutes in the morning and 15 minutes before I go to bed at night.
 Respiratory symptoms often get worse when we sleep, so I highly recommend steam treatments before bedtime.
 I often add essential oils to the boiling water.
 Around flu/cold time I add thymus scented lemon ( Thymus sipyleus) and Wormwood ( Artemisia capillaris ).
 Thymus is shown to have antimicrobial activity against bacterial strains that cause sinus infections and symptoms.
 Wormwood is shown to have antimicrobial activity against strains that cause upper respiratory infections.

 7) Take 46 mg of Zinc followed by 23 mg of Zinc/ 2 hours when cold symptoms start

-Zinc supplementation is a solid natural tip to fight the flu.
+Zinc supplementation is a solid natural tip to fight the flu, but evidence-based dosing matters!
 A double blind, randomized controlled trial showed that swallowing 46 mg of Zinc supplements ( lozenges) when cold symptoms initially start ( a loading dose) followed by 23 mg Zinc supplements every 2 hours for up to 7 days significantly reduces cold symptoms and duration by almost 50% when compared to placebo.
 Zinc is vital for a myriad of health conditions.
 If you don’t like supplements, meat and shell fish contain high levels of Zinc.
 If you are like me and don’t eat meat, eating nuts, hemp seeds and chickpeas will boost your Zinc level.
+I eat hemp seeds daily.

 8) For the love of God, wash your hands, and don’t touch your nose, eyes or mouth until you do.

-This is the easiest, yet least conducted, natural tip to fight the flu and cold.
-And while you’re at it, cover your mouth when you cough.
+This is the easiest natural tip to fight the flu, cold and now, COVID-19.
+I think we’ve only improved in this area BECAUSE of COVID-19.
+And while you’re at it, cover your mouth when you cough, don’t smoke around people, and if someone IS smoking around you, avoid inhaling the smoke, which can still transmit COVID-10.
 I recently joked that we should bring back the Knockout Game for people who don’t cover their mouths when they cough.
-Wait…was I joking? 😉
+I might add people who smoke on the sidelines of busy sidewalks. ( Wait, was I joking?)

-9) If feverish, try Boneset ( Eupatorium perfoliatum)
+9) If feverish, maybe try Boneset ( Eupatorium perfoliatum)

-Let me make it clear that there aren’t any decent studies on the effectiveness of Boneset for fever or as a natural tip to fight the flu.
+Let me make it clear that if you get a fever, you should get tested for COVID-19 and the flu and follow your doctor’s advice.
+Let me also make it clear that there aren’t any decent studies on the effectiveness of Boneset for fever or as a natural tip to fight the flu.
 That said, it’s been used for years and years by Native Americans and was used by the early North American settlers to break fevers.
-The reason Eupatorium perfoliatum is called Bonset is because it seemed to ease joint pain associated with fevers known as “break-bone-fevers.” ( I love how names are born. 🙂 ) Some speculate the sesquiterpen lactones ( ethanolic extracts) in Boneset are responsible for its anti-inflammatory effects ( reduced fever and reduced joint pain.)
+I have used it as tea when I feel under the weather and like it.
+The reason Eupatorium perfoliatum is called Boneset is because it seemed to ease joint pain associated with fevers known as “break-bone-fevers.” ( I love how names are born. 🙂 ) Some speculate the sesquiterpen lactones ( ethanolic extracts) in Boneset are responsible for its anti-inflammatory effects ( reduced fever and reduced joint pain.)
 If you want to try it, drink as a hot tea when you start to feel sick or feverish.

 10) Avoid all Caffeine and Sleep